midnightingale/softpaint/README.md

 - upload from device (move save button to bottom, new top row -> Link | Upload | Random)
 - responsive resizing of uploaded or linked images
 - fetch images from Unsplash using "sig=" instead of Picsum
+- display "tap canvas to start" only on mobile